 Many families tend to visit Hatteras Island during the summer months because their children have no school.
 This influx of travel causes our rental prices to spike.
 By visiting Hatteras Island in the fall, you won’t burn a hole in your wallet!
 Our lower rental prices will leave a larger budget to explore the island’s fall activities.
 Along with saving money, you’ll save so much time.
 The wait time for local attractions and restaurants will be significantly shorter.
 The days of waiting over an hour for a table at the local pizza parlor are over when you visit Hatteras Island in the Fall.

-Hatteras Island boasts themselves to be the hub of watersports.
+Hatteras Island boasts itself to be the hub of windsurfing.
 During your visit, you’ll see surfers, windsurfers, and kiteboarders from all over the world.
 Hatteras Island offers the best water conditions on the east coast, especially during the fall months.
 If you’ve always wanted to learn how to windsurf, or perhaps you’re already a pro, fall is the best season for the sport!
 Hit the waves at Rodanthe, Salvo, Avon, Buxton, or any other nearby beach.
 Keep your eyes peeled for any ongoing water sports competitions, as many of them take place in the fall.

 The sunrises and sunsets at Hatteras Island are second to none, especially in the fall and winter months.
 Fall sunsets are extra beautiful because when the air is crisp, the twilight hours present more vibrant colors as opposed to the humid summer months.
 The sunset is equally as breathtaking and sets over the mainland.
 See the beauty for yourself and make your way to the Atlantic Ocean to catch the sunrise.
 There are plenty of cafes nearby to purchase a Cup of Joe and a pastry to enjoy while watching the sunrise from the beach.
 Our favorite coffee shop is the Dancing Turtle.
 If you aren’t a morning person, don’t worry!
 Dancing Turtle’s coffee will wake you right up.

 Similarly to the beautiful sunrises and sunsets, the autumn air provides the best conditions to spot constellations.
 Pack a bag with snacks, blankets, and perhaps some rental chairs, and head to the beach.
 The cool weather means it’s bonfire season on Hatteras Island!
-After taking in the starry night, brush up your knowledge on how to have a safe beach bonfire.
+After taking in the starry night, brush up on your knowledge on how to have a safe beach bonfire.

 We guarantee your Hatteras Island visit during the fall months will be an unforgettable experience.